cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-a-researcher-profile-is-evaluated.md

 Better be prepared because a researcher might is evaluated several times along her career.
 So the best one can do is to be prepared in advance in order to pass the distinct evaluation layers as painlessly as possible.

-## From PhD Student to PosDoc
+## From PhD Student to PostDoc

-At this stage, you may be lucky because PosDoc candidates in Computer Science are scarce.
+At this stage, you may be lucky because PostDoc candidates in Computer Science are scarce.
 After graduation, many PhD students move to the industry, motivated by the much higher economic revenue received when working in IT companies.
-Therefore, after graduating with a PhD, getting a position as PosDoc is typically not very difficult.
+Therefore, after graduating with a PhD, getting a position as PostDoc is typically not very difficult.
 Basically, all you need is a good publication profile with at least 3 strong published papers and the ability to communicate your research very well.
 These are two skills that you have supposedly acquired during your PhD studies.

-These are the general steps to becoming a PosDoc:
+These are the general steps to becoming a PostDoc:

 1. Identify the research teams that work on similar topics as you do.
 2. Submit your profile and statement of interest directly to head researchers in those institutions.
 3. Prepare for an interview (a coding exercise is probably not mandatory).
 4. Present your research expertise and agenda.

-## From PosDoc to Assistant Professor
+## From PostDoc to Assistant Professor

 At this step is when everything starts becoming more challenging.
 An Assistant Professor should be a talented researcher and a good teacher.
 Therefore, at this point, you should have demonstrable teaching and research experience to put in your resume.
-The evaluation of PosDoc candidates is typically done by experienced professors and approved by their institutions.
+The evaluation of PostDoc candidates is typically done by experienced professors and approved by their institutions.
 Look at some examples as follows.

 Qualification for Associate Professor in France: